-The answer to the question “why do people snore” can vary, and may be related to conditions such as seasonal allergies or minor ailments such as a cold, however, most people snore due to a physical abnormality that must be identified before an appropriate control can be found.
+The answer to this question may be related to conditions like seasonal allergies or minor ailments such as a cold.
+However many people snore due to a physical abnormality that must be identified before an appropriate solution can be put into place.

-Nasal problems including deviated septum or narrow nostrils can also lead to snoring.
+- nasal problems including deviated septum or narrow nostrils leading to snoring.

-Sometimes when a person sleeps the tongue falls back towards the throat.
+- when a person sleeps and the tongue falls back towards the throat.
 Again, this partially blocks the airway and causes the vibration known as snoring.

 Whilst snoring is a common symptom of obstructive sleep apnea, snoring itself is not life threatening.
 It can, however, be very annoying, not only for the snorer but especially for the snorer’s partner.

-There are many possible treatments for snoring that are worth trying before surgery.
+There are many treatments for snoring that are worth trying before surgery.

 The snoring mouth guard works in a similar manner to the snoring chin strap and also holds the lower jaw forward.